Wilfred/deadgrep/README.md

 If you change your search settings, deadgrep immediately re-runs the search.

+If you prefer regexp searches, or prefer case-insensitive searches, deadgrep remembers.
+When you start a new search, it re-uses the regexp and case settings from the previous search.

 ## Easy Filtering

 Didn't get the results you wanted?
 It's easy to change the search